sunwellup/ShenWei-hugo-academic/content/research-topic/virtual element method/index.md

   <li> VEM can be applied to arbitrary polygonal mesh </li>
   <li> VEM is able to handle hanging nodes on element edge </li>
   </ul>
 A number of researches are implemented to  exploit the effectiveness and application of VEM, including elastic analysis [2], finite deformation analysis[3], contact analysis [4], fracture analysis [5] and structural topology optimization [6].
 Based on Ref.
-[4], the study contact analysis with non-matching contact interface by using second-order VEM is investigated.
-The results show that even with irregular element shape and non-matching interface, the patch test is passed as shown in Figs.1-2.
+[4], the study contact analysis with non-matching contact interface by using second-order VEM is investigated as in Fig.1.
+The results in Fig.2 show that even with irregular element shape and non-matching interface the patch test is also passed without biased stress distribution along the contact interface.

 <figure class="half" style="display:flex; align-items: flex-end">
   <img src="VEM-2.png" style ="width: 50%; height: 50%">